SalesConnection/Caction-Support/docs/Project_Schedule_Page.md

       <img src="img2/Project_Schedule_Step_11.png" alt="Project Schedule Step 11">
     </p>

 12. Choose the view options you would like to select.
-In this example, we will pick “Day View”.
+In this example, we will pick “Days View”.

     <p align="center">
       <img src="img2/Project_Schedule_Step_12.png" alt="Project Schedule Step 12">
     </p>

-13. Click the arrow icons to change the month of the calendar during this “Day View”.
+13. Click the arrow icons to change the month of the calendar during this “Days View”.

     <p align="center">
       <img src="img2/Project_Schedule_Step_13.png" alt="Project Schedule Step 13">